 Price range per bottle: £29 > £31

-Tinwood Estate based near the county city of Chichester, started in 2007 by planting 46,000 vines over 28 acres and then a further more 38,000 vines planted over 22 acres followed in 2008.
-The recent planting in 2015 saw an additional 15 acres of vines being planted to increase their total vineyard area to 65 acres and 100,000 vines.
-Tinwood Estate have an offering of three different sparkling wines, their classic Blanc de Blancs, Brut and Sparkling Rosé.
+Tinwood Estate, based near the county city of Chichester, started in 2007 by planting 46,000 vines over 28 acres and then a furthermore 38,000 vines planted over 22 acres followed in 2008.
+The recent planting in 2015 saw an additional 15 acres of vines planted to increase their total vineyard area to 65 acres and 100,000 vines.
+Tinwood Estate offers three different sparkling wines, their classic Blanc de Blancs, Brut and Sparkling Rosé.

 Address: Wiston Estate Winery, North Farm, London Rd, Washington, Pulborough, West Sussex, RH20 4BB

 Is there a tour of Wiston Estate?
 YES (April – October annually)

 The Wiston Estate has been owned and managed by the Goring family since 1743, located south of Washington on the south-facing chalk slopes of the South Downs.
 On a 2,500ha site, the vineyard spreads across 6.5 hectares with the traditional varieties of Chardonnay, Pinot Noir and Pinot Meunier planted in 2006.

 Located on a dry river valley on the upper cretaceous chalk, it closely resembles the physical and chemical composition of the World-renowned Côte de Blancs in Champagne, France.

 The location and distance between each vineyard based in Sussex mentioned are shown on the map below.
 The Vineyards are all relatively close together, with the exceptions of Oxney Organic Estate further out to the east and Rathfinny Estate further south than its counterparts.

 Sussex is home to the warmest and driest climates in the UK, with the outstanding countryside and diverse soils mean the county is ideal for growing grapes on its hillside locations.